To The Members

-The Management Discussion and Analysis as required by the Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 (ListingRegulations) is incorporated herein by reference andforms an integral part of this reportas Annexure 1.
+The Management Discussion and Analysis as required in terms of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 as amended ('Listing Regulations') is incorporated herein by reference andforms an integral part of this report as Annexure 1.

 SAFETY HEALTH AND ENVIRONMENT

 MEETINGS OF THE BOARD AND ITS COMMITTEES

-During the financial year FY 2017-18 the Board of Directors met eight times.
-Theintervening gap between the meetings were within the limits prescribed under the Act andListing Regulations.
+The Board of Directors of the Company met four times during FY 2020-21.
+The interveninggap between the meetings was within the limits prescribed under the Companies Act 2013('Act') and Listing Regulations.
 The details of the composition of the Board and itsCommittees and their Meetings thereof for the year under review are provided in theCorporate Governance Report forming part of this Report.

-The Nomination and Remuneration Committee and the Board of Directors of the Company hadlaid down the process and criteria for annual performance evaluation of the Board itsCommittees and individual Directors.
-The Board of Directors have carried out an evaluationof its own performance itsCommittee and of individual Directors.
+In line with the requirement of the Act and Listing Regulations the Nomination andRemuneration Committee ('NRC') and the Board of Directors ('Board') of the Company haslaid down the process and criteria for annual performance evaluation of the Board itsCommittees and individual Directors.
+In adherence to the statutory requirement the Boardof Directors have carried out an evaluation performance of its own performance itsCommittee and of individual Directors.